 About my Work

-I am interested in machine learning and its applications, in particular in protocol, program inference, and program analysis with applications in software engineering and cyber-security.
+I am interested in machine learning and its applications, in particular in protocol and program inference, and program analysis with applications in software engineering and cyber-security.
 More specifically, and I want to learn a model that converts a sequence of observations (or inputs) into a sequence of responses (or outputs).
 Ideally, the model is not just a magic black box, but is a description of an operational or computational process, explaining how to convert the input to the output.
 With that in mind, I like to think about interpretability and explainability.
 Recent work of interest in the field of machine learning includes neural models for program synthesis (and to a lesser extent, also induction).

 During my Ph.D. in Luxembourg, I focused on learning models that at their core have a finite state space: (probabilistic) finite state machines, deterministic transducers like Mealy machines, and ad-hoc defined variants of finite models.
 Despite their limited expressive power (compared to Turing complete universal computation models), there are many useful applications of these models in computer sciences.
 Together with Nino Pellegrino and Qin Lin at TU Delft, we looked at network traffic and summary statistics to build models that profile and fingerprint hosts on networks.

 I also built on Sicco Verwer’s DFASAT tool to build flexfringe, a tool to define heuristics to learn a wide range of automaton models using a red-blue type of state-merging algorithm.

 - (Accepted at HITL@ICML workshop) Human in the Loop: Interactive Passive Automata Learning via EDSM State-Merging (Christian Hammerschmidt, Sicco Verwer, Radu State)

 - (Accepted at LCN 2017) Reliable Machine Learning for Networking (Christian Hammerschmidt, Sebastian Garcia, Sicco Verwer, Radu State)